 E-learning fits well with the needs of those individuals who could not enter higher education due to personal or academic reasons.
 They get access to education while still taking care of their personal and family responsibilities.

-Compared to a conventional education system, distant e-learning can provide quality education to large number of students.
-This makes lower unit costs possible letting the institutes distribute this benefits to its students and assembling a reasonable educational cost.
+Compared to a conventional education system, distant e-learning can provide quality education to a large number of students.
+This makes lower unit costs possible letting the institutes distribute these benefits to their students and assembling a reasonable educational cost.

 For a sparsely located area, it is not feasibly possible to provide training opportunities through traditional training methods.
 E-learning proves to be on the mend at such locations.
 Till the time there is a device and connectivity this mode can get accessibility to students sitting anywhere in the world.

 Every learner has individual learning goals.
 This platform allows learners to choose their learning path and pace.
 While still being invested in the course, learners can decide what to learn and when.